jtdaugherty/vty/PLATFORM-HOWTO.md

 What goes in a platform package?
 --------------------------------

 At an API level, each platform package is responsible for providing one and only one function: `mkVty`.
-Its type must be
+It must construct a `Vty` that has been initialized for the terminal in use.
+At a minimum, it must take a `VtyUserConfig` argument, i.e.,

 ```haskell
 mkVty :: VtyUserConfig -> IO Vty